mcmtilman/DancingLinks/README.md

 Using XCode 10.4 with the built-in 5.2 toolchain resulted in a dramatic performance decrease, in particular for the struct-based implementation, which was 20 times slower in the reference benchmark.
 The Swift 5.3 Development Snapshot 2020-06-13 toolchain improved performance somewhat, but the algorithm was still several times slower.
 It seems that the 5.2 and 5.3 toolchains specialized the generic *solve* method less aggressively than 5.1.

 The *DancingLinksAlgorithm* enum solver interface has been redesigned to remedy this problem.
-Performance is now comparable with the 5.1 results.
+Performance is now more comparable with the 5.1 results.

 # ClassyDancingLinks tweaking

-When we declare the *left* / *right* / *down* / *up* properties of a node to be *unowned(unsafe)*, in addition to similar (and some other) tweaking of the *NodeIterator* and *smallestColumn* code, performance of the class-based implementation improves to 1.3 ms for the 5.1 toolchain, and to 7.3 respectively 7 ms for the 5.2 (Xcode 10.5) and 5.3 toolchains.
+When we declare the *left* / *right* / *down* / *up* properties of a node to be *unowned(unsafe)*, in addition to similar (and some other) tweaking of the *Node.Iterator*, performance of the class-based implementation improves to 1.5 ms for the 5.1 toolchain, while the 5.3 toolchain results in 9.8 ms.

+Using a simple while loop instead of the node iterator in *smallestColumn* has an unexpected result: performance of the 5.3 toolchain improves, but for 5.1 the inverse is true.
+This seemingly unpredictable nature of various versions of the Swift compiler is becoming rather frustrating.